 While specializing in period protection apparel, Ruby Love is a business that offers a plethora of essential items, from underwear to sleepwear and swimsuits.
 As a result, Ruby Love’s eCommerce website requires a system that organizes and categorizes its many different items.
-Thus, the site’s dropdown menu is a perfect fit because it populates a dropdown menu for each option.
+Thus, the site’s on is a perfect fit because it populates a dropdown menu for each option.

 07. Doris Liou: An illustrated menu with surprise animations

 This illustration portfolio is filled with hand-made drawings by California-based artist Doris Liou, making its illustrated header menu feel right at home.
 The menu icons are drawn in pencil, with a small newspaper for the “Illustration” page and a flower for “Social Media.”